Lishy87/Lishy87/README.md

 - 👋 Hi, I’m @Lishy87
 - 👀 I’m interested in art and photography.
-- 🌱 I’m currently learning to code.
-- 💞️ I’m looking to collaborate on any creative projects.
 - 📫 How to reach me; on this profile please.

 <!---